RobertTalbert/calculus/assessments/FunctionsBootcamp.md

 - A score of **90% or higher** will give you **Mastery** rating on Learning Target F.1;
 - A score of **75% or higher, but less than 90%**, will give you **Proficiency** rating on Learning Target F.1.

 So, Learning Target F.1 is the only target we have where you can achieve Mastery rating on the first try.
-Two "checks" are not needed if you score 90% or higher on the WeBWorK assignme
+Two "checks" are not needed if you score 90% or higher on the WeBWorK assignment.

 ## What you need to do

+The WeBWorK assignment for the Functions Bootcamp is available now, and will remain open until **11:59pm Eastern time on Sunday, September 20**.
+If you
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg0NTA2OThdfQ==
+eyJoaXN0b3J5IjpbLTE5MzM5NDk0ODVdfQ==
 -->